eekcoopuw/jobmon/docsource/quickstart.rst

         max_runtime_seconds=100,  # set max runtime to be shorter than task runtime queue="all.q",
         executor_class="SGEExecutor",
-        resource_scales={'m_mem_free': 0.5, 'max_runtime_seconds': 0.5})
+        resource_scales={'m_mem_free': 0.6, 'max_runtime_seconds': 0.6})
     sleepy_task = BashTask(
         # set sleep to be longer than max runtime, forcing a retry
         "sleep 120",
-        # job should succeed on second try. runtime will 150s on try 2
+        # job should succeed on second try.
+The runtime will 160 seconds on the retry
         max_attempts=2,
         executor_parameters=sleepy_params)
     my_wf.add_task(sleepy_task)

-    # job will time out and get killed by the cluster.
-After a few minutes jobmon
+    # The Task will time out and get killed by the cluster.
+After a few minutes Jobmon
     # will notice that it has disappeared and ask SGE for exit status.
 SGE will
     # show a resource kill.
-Jobmon will scale memory and runtime by 50% and retry the
+Jobmon will scale the memory and runtime by 60% and retry the
     # job at which point it will succeed.
     my_wf.run()

-A Workflow that retries jobs if they fail
+A Workflow that retries Tasks if they fail
 *****************************************

-By default a job will be retried up to 3 times if it fails.
-This helps to reduce the chance that random events on the cluster or landing on a bad node will cause your entire job and workflow to fail.
+By default a Task will be retried up to three times if it fails.
+This helps to reduce the chance that random events on the cluster or landing on a bad node will cause your entire Task and Workflow to fail.

-In order to configure the number of times a job can be retried, configure the max_attempts parameter in the task that you create.
+In order to configure the number of times a Task can be retried, configure the max_attempts parameter in the Task that you create.
 If you are still debugging your code, please set the number of retries to zero so that it does not retry code with a bug multiple times.
-When the code is debugged, and you are ready to run in production, set the retries to a nonzero value.
+When the code is debugged, and you are ready to run in production, set the retries to a non-zero value.

-The following example shows a configuration in which the user wants their job to be retried 4 times and it will fail up until the fourth time.::
+The following example shows a configuration in which the user wants their Task to be retried 4 times and it will fail up until the fourth time.::

     import getpass
+    from jobmon.client.templates.unknown_workflow import UnknownWorkflow as Workflow
-    from jobmon import Workflow, PythonTask
+    from jobmon.client.templates.python_task import PythonTask
-    from jobmon.client.swarm.executors.base import ExecutorParameters
+    from jobmon.client.api import ExecutorParameters
-    from jobmon.client.swarm.executors import sge_utils
+    from jobmon.client.execution.strategies.sge import sge_utils

     user = getpass.getuser()

     wf = Workflow(
         workflow_args="workflow_with_many_retries",
-        project="proj_tools")
+        project="proj_scicomp")

     params = ExecutorParameters(
         num_cores=1,